redhat-appdev-practice/service-mesh-demystified/README.md

 # Service Mesh Demystified

 This project is inspired by the [Service Mesh Patterns](https://github.com/trevorbox/service-mesh-patterns) Github repository but contains specific scenarios to help explain Service Mesh to the uninitiated.
+This repository also contains few Ansible Roles to automate the installation of the Service Mesh Operators, Control Plane and an example bookinfo application.

 # Dependencies